Easy Vegetarian Breakfast Enchiladas (Low Carb)

 These easy low carb breakfast enchiladas are gluten-free, grain-free and vegetarian using egg whites as a “tortilla” – perfect for vegetarians and keto diets!

-Enchiladas are one of my favorite all time favorite Mexican comfort foods.
+Enchiladas are one of my all time favorite Mexican comfort foods.
 But enchiladas for breakfast you might ask?
 Well I say yes, why not!
-These are low-carb, gluten-free and grain-free by using egg whites as my "tortilla" – they turned out awesome!
 You can also have them for dinner – perfect for Meatless Mondays!
 A few of my favorite enchiladas are my Cheesy Rotisserie Chicken Enchilada Skillet, Butternut Squash and Black Bean Enchiladas, and Enchiladas Verdes (Green Enchiladas).

 Breakfast Egg White Spinach Enchilada Omelets

 - 3 cups egg whites or egg whites from 18 large eggs